agorakit/agorakit/docker/dev/README.md

 ## Setup dev environment
 - Install docker and docker compose

+- In order to avoid permission issues, you can define GID and UID environment variables via the `setuid.sh` script.
+This scripts simply set UID and GID to your current user id (UID) and group id (GID).
+This will be the user owning the files written by the application.
+This is to avoid having files owned by root.
+More explanations can be found here : https://aschmelyun.com/blog/fixing-permissions-issues-with-docker-compose-and-php/

-- Run `docker compose up` in the current directory (docker/dev) to start the container
+- Run `up.sh` or `docker compose up` in the current directory (docker/dev) to start the container.

 The container will take a while to build and if all goes well, you can access the app on localhost (either on http or https)